Project courses in Africa through KTH Global Development Hub

 KTH Global Development Hub is developing coordinated education and innovation activities for sustainable global development with an initial focus on sub-Saharan Africa.
 The Hub allows students to participate in project courses focusing on global challenges formulated in a local context.
 Participating in the project courses does not influence future opportunities for exchange studies.

-The application is now open for a GDH exchange.
-Applications will be processed in the order they are received, see more about the application below.
 Based on your application, a selection is made where your study merits and suitability for the project in question are assessed.
-If necessary, you can be called for an interview as a supplement to your application.
+You will be called for an interview as a supplement to your application.
 The application is evaluated by the KTH Global Development Hub and teachers from the schools concerned and the partner university.

-You may not have previously participated in a GDH project, but participation in a GDH project will not prevent you from other future exchange studies.
-You must meet the visa requirements for the country in question.
-If you are a student in year 3, you must fulfil your programme's eligibility requirements for a Bachelor's degree project at the time of participation.
-You must ensure that you include the courses you take during the exchange in your KTH degree.
-GDH can, however, help with the communication with the director of your programme.
+If you intend to write your degree project within the GDH exchange, you must fulfill your programme's eligibility requirements for the degree project at the time of participation.
+You must ensure that you include the eventual courses you take during the exchange in your KTH degree.
+GDH can, however, help with the communication with your programme director.

 Get inspired by previous students stories